darshikaf/diabetes-predictor/docs/NOTES.md

 * We will also need to implement a fallback strategy for when data quality of inferences fail.
 For ex: using a simple heuristic to replace the model score when QA fails.

+* A kill switch that can be triggered when n number of poor quality scores are generated can be implemented to stop poor data from going downstream.
+Alarms and notifications can be integrated to triage the scenario to model owners.

 ### Security

 * As the simplest security measure REST service can be deployed with SSL.
 In addition API authentication for endpoints can be implemented.